 19. On the right-hand side, locate “Configure InPrivate mode availability”

 21. In the new window, “Enable” this policy item.

 22. From the “Configure InPrivate mode availability” drop-down list, select “InPrivate mode disabled.”

-28. You may wish to disable the ability for users to end processes in the Browser Task Manager
+28. You may want to disable the ability for users to end processes in the Browser Task Manager

-As this will stop logging and blocking.
+As this stops logging and blocking.
 To do this you can navigate to the following location.

 "Policies > Administrative Templates > Classic Administrative Templates > Microsoft Edge > "